-Muay Thai originated from what is now known as Muay Boran, the ancient martial arts of Thailand.
+Muay Thai originated from the ancient martial arts of Thailand, now known as Muay Boran.
 It was created for unarmed combat during the country’s turbulent years of conflict with neighboring countries between 13th to 18th century.

-The sport gained popularity over time and in the early 20th century, boxing ring, set rounds, and protective equipment such as gloves and groin protectors were introduced through the influence of western boxing.
+The sport gained nationwide popularity over time.
+In the early 20th century, boxing ring, set rounds, and protective equipment such as gloves and groin protectors were introduced through the influence of western boxing.
 This became known as Muay Thai.